Spain Park volleyball faces first adversity, improves to 17-3 - Shelby County Reporter

 ORLANDO, Fla. – Last week featured some firsts for the Spain Park volleyball team.

-Smoothing sailing for the first two weeks of the season, the Jaguars faced their first bit of adversity this season on Friday, Sept.
+Smooth sailing for the first two weeks of the season, the Jaguars faced their first bit of adversity this season on Friday, Sept.
 3.

 Coming off their first dropped set of the season in a 3-1 rivalry win against defending state champion Hoover on Tuesday, the Jags were 14-0 overall heading into the Nike Tournament of Champions in Orlando.